claraheng/SC2006-EcoVenture-Web-App/README.md

 ## Getting Started
 1. This project should be ideally ran with Visual Studio Code
 2. Ensure that the Python extension is installed
-3. Ensure that python is in the Environment path
+3. Ensure that Python is in the Environment path
+4. Make sure that Python is the intepreter

 ### Setting up an environment